ysawa/jquery-store/README.markdown

 ### Safe

 If you use a browser imcompatible with localStorage, some operations around localStorage must raise errors.
-However, this plugin prevents those errors and stopping other important codes.
+However, this plugin prevents those errors and stopping other important programs.
 You can use localStorage safely without being frustrated.

 ### Compatible With Many Types